gunhasiz/c-style/README.md

-# Recommended coding rules for C programming development
+# Coding rules for C programming development

 This document described coding rules for C development used by Krzysztof Oflus in his projects.